Fri September 27 2024

 • I-94 record (Proof of arrival/departure in the U.S, if applicable),

-• One passport-style photograph of the U.S. citizen spouse,
+• One passport-style photograph of the US citizen spouse,

 • One passport-style photograph of the foreign spouse.